yochaigal/cairn/wip/2e/setting-seeds.md

 Presume that I also rolled up a ruling Faction of Nomads, whose primary Advantage was their conviction, I would assume the elites were a class of religious chiefs.
 If the Faction's Agenda was to cultivate a rare resource, but that they were hindered by cultural taboos, I might decide that they had hired the party to take on the task.
 Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret?

 Finally, the party would meet with one of the Faction's Seneschals, a spy posing as a Peddler.
-Only he could tell them where the plant grew, and how to cultivate it.
+Only she could tell them where the plant grew, and how to cultivate it.

 ## Points of Interest